Kequc/kequtwitch/docs-md/msg-object.md

 ---
 ## Params

-The first parameter is commonly the channel, therefore very often when you want to know what channel the command is related to check `msg.params[0]`.
+The first parameter is commonly the channel, therefore very often when you want to know what channel the command is related to you could use `msg.params[0]`.
 This isn't true for all commands but is good general rule to keep in mind.

+A `msg.channel` attribute is available, if what looks like a channel is found in `msg.params` and it isn't the message.
+A `msg.message` attribute is available, if the last parameter in `msg.params` uses the `:` long form notation.